Skip to content

 Virtual Table

 A virtual table is a table whose contents are embedded in the plan itself.
-The table data is encoded as records consisting of literal values.
+The table data is encoded as records consisting of literal values or expressions that can be resolved without referencing any input data.
+For example, a literal, a function call involving literals, or any other expression that does not require input.

 Property Description Required